zeroluck/docs/sources/admin-guide/deployment/index.md

 # Gluu Server Installation
 These are instructions for **single server** Gluu Server deployments.

-Commercial Gluu Server Cluster Packages are currently under development, but are not quite ready yet for primetime.
+Commercial Gluu Server Cluster Packages are currently under development but not quite ready for primetime.
 You can learn more about the cluster project [here](http://gluu.org/docs-cluster).

 **Note:** Before deploying the Gluu Server, it may be helpful to review our [getting started](../getting-started/index.md) document.